 One of the most useful things an organization can do before scaling any AI capability is treat the rollout itself as a learning system rather than a deployment project.

-Defined criteria—not timelines—trigger the move to automated actions.
+Gated automation phase: Defined criteria, not timelines, trigger the move to automated actions.
 What confidence threshold produces acceptable error rates on this workflow?
 What exception categories should always stay in a human queue?
 What's the kill-switch condition and who has the authority to use it?
 Make these decisions from data, not from vendor roadmaps or milestone pressure.

 Each phase transition is a decision point.
 Not just "are we ready to proceed?" but "what did we learn in this phase, and how does it change what we do in the next one?"